-- Listings of your solutions to the programming exercises in tasks 7 and 11 to 14, produced by using the LPRINT utility or by using UltraEdit in "2-up, small Courier font" mode. - Electronic copies of your source code for those exercises, using the electronic submission system. - Your commentary and solutions to the questions posed below.
+- One copy of the listings of your solutions to the programming exercises in tasks 6 and 11 14, produced by using the LPRINT utility from the command line (which prints listings economically). - Electronic copies of your source code for those exercises, using the electronic submission system. - Your commentary and solutions to the questions posed below.
 Part of this consists of results that you should be able to collect and record on the back of the cover sheet by the end of the first afternoon.